Passwords – what’s the best way to deal with your ever-growing amount of online accounts?

 How do hackers get into your account?

-Hackers get your password via data breeches, where they are presented on a silver platter, complete with your email address or account name.
+Hackers get your password via data breaches, where they are presented on a silver platter, complete with your email address or account name.
 Also, hackers know you are re-using your password on different sites.
 It’s easy to do the math and connect the password johnsmith@onesite to johnsmith@anothersite.
 Another way hackers get your password is by phishing – when criminals trick you into supplying your personal information to what you believe is a genuine request from a legitimate site or vendor.
 You can read more about phishing in this blog.
 Another high risk is the use of a very common password – hackers just test popular passwords against a lot of user accounts.
 Chances are big that your account can be cracked in such a spraying hack.

 There are many other different ways for hackers to access your password.
 But the most important question is: how to avoid being hacked?
 In this article, we will touch upon five best practices to apply to your passwords.